USEFUL INFORMATION: Short introduction to bash

 • The next section is the Body, which runs the commands written after do, replacing the variable with whichever value is currently assigned to the variable - for the first loop, this will be the letter a.
 Since items remain in the list, the loop goes back to the declaration and assigns the next number in the list to the variable X; in this case, the number b.
 Then the body is run, and the process repeats until the end of the list is reached.

-You can add more commands to the Body section.
-For example, we could change the loop to:
+You can include additional commands to the Body section.
+For instance, we could modify the loop to:

 do